January 29, 2026 (5mo ago)

 If you prefer managed infrastructure but want different pricing models:

 According to Netlify's pricing page, the free tier includes 100GB bandwidth, 300 build minutes, 125,000 serverless function invocations, and 100 form submissions per month.
 These limits are shared across all sites on your account.
-You're limited to one team member on the free plan -- adding anyone requires upgrading to Pro at $19/seat/month.
+You're limited to one team member on the free plan — adding anyone requires upgrading to Pro at $19/seat/month.

 Netlify charges $55 per additional 100GB of bandwidth beyond the free tier.
 With average page weights at 2.5MB according to HTTP Archive, you'll exceed the free 100GB at roughly 40,000 monthly page views.
 There's no spending cap, so a traffic spike can generate a significant unexpected bill.

 A 5-person team on Netlify Pro pays $95/month in seat fees alone.
-Add typical bandwidth overage ($55), analytics ($9), and error tracking via Sentry ($26/month), and you're at $185+/month or $2,220+/year.
+Add typical bandwidth overage ($55), analytics ($9), and error tracking via Sentry ($26/month), and you're at $185+/month or $2,220+/year before session replay.
 Actual costs vary based on traffic and serverless usage.

-Netlify's pricing isn't predatory -- it's just designed for a different scale than most growing teams realize.
+Netlify's pricing isn't predatory — it's designed for a different scale than most growing teams realize.
 The free tier works at low traffic and solo use.
 But once you add team members at $19/seat, cross 100GB bandwidth, or need observability tools, costs compound quickly.

 Before committing to any platform, run the math with your actual traffic numbers and team size.
-The formulas in this post give you everything you need to project costs accurately -- whether you stay on Netlify, self-host, or pick something else entirely.

 Pricing data verified against public pricing pages as of March 2026.
 Always confirm current rates on Netlify's pricing page before making decisions.